INVALIDz/learn-anything/contributing.md

 iOS app will use [SwiftUI](https://developer.apple.com/xcode/swiftui/) & [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

-## Troubleshooting
+## Possible issues

-If you run into issues that should be documented here, please submit a PR! ❤️
+If you run into issues that aren't yet documented/fixed but you have a solution for, please submit a PR!
+Otherwise open an issue. ♥️

-@prisma/client did not initialize yet error when running `yarn start`
+#### @prisma/client did not initialize yet error when running `yarn start`

 Workaround